Craft Teachings

 Richmond Art Center

-An in-person, one-week class for youth on beginner-friendly embroidery.
+An in-person, one-week class for youth on beginner-friendly embroidery from July 21 to 24, 2026 at 10am to 2pm.
 Students will learn various free-form embroidery stitches to create organic shapes, landscapes, and textures inspired by nature.
 Drawing on the fabric is welcome, and students will have access to drawing paper for brainstorming.

 Echos of the Gallery